mudriyyarosl/mudriyyarosl/README.md

   Widget build(BuildContext context) {zero; the alition
         // is not restar
 teles
-  // This widget is the root of yoimport 'packager/material.da Widget build(BuildContext context) {zero; the
+  // This widget is the root of yoimport 'package
-  // This widget is the root of your applica telessWidget {
 }
 class MyApp extends StatelessWidget {
   Widget build(BuildContext context) {zero; the applicat